SAREC-Lab/sUAS-UseCases/usecases/main/StructuralFire.md

 3. The UAVs [perform synchronized takeoff](../supporting/SynchronizedTakeoff.md)
 4. The UAVs use their onboard vision to create an initial mapping of the building.
 5. The UAVs plan optimized and coordinated surveillance flights around the building.
-6. Prior to each leg of the surveillance flight, each UAV [lease airspaces](../supporting/LeaseAirspace.md) the necessary airspace.
+6. Prior to each leg of the surveillance flight, each UAV [leases airspace](../supporting/LeaseAirspace.md) the necessary airspace.
 7. Each UAV performs [image capture and analysis](../supporting/ImageCaptureAndAnalysis.md) using thermal imagery.
 8. Imagery from each UAV is continuously streamed and aggregated to create a current heatmap of the building.
 9. Steps 4-7 are repeated throughout the fire event